Roof Ventilation Tiles - The Ultimate Buyers Guide

 Roof Ventilation Tiles

-Roof ventilation tiles are by far the easiest professional solution to roof ventilation problems.
+Roof tile vents are by far the easiest professional solution to roof ventilation problems.
 They are easy to fit either during the process of installing a new roof, or retrofitting to older existing roofs.
 One vent replaces one tile.

-There are roof tile vents designed to fit most tile profiles on the market.
+There are roof ventilation tiles designed to fit most tile profiles on the market.
 You can buy them in the same colour as your existing roof tiles to maintain the appearance of your roof.
-Most roof tile vents have the option of a pipe adaptor fitting to create a connection for bathroom extractor fans and soil vent pipes.
+Most roof ventilation tiles have the option of a pipe adaptor fitting to create a connection for bathroom extractor fans and soil vent pipes.

 Pros - Easy to fit.
 Look good.
 Available for most types of roof tile.